Where Do You Go to, My Lovely? - guitar chords and comments

 :/:cause I can look inside your head

 The G major seventh and G/F# chord is not nescessary.
-Sarstedt himself doesn't play it, neighter the A minor.
-In fact he plays the song C major, but I prefer it this way.
-Ok, do what you want.
+Sarstedt himself didn't play it, neighter the A minor.
+In fact he played the song C major straight, but I prefer it this way.

 G major